SimCity wasn’t meant to be taken seriously.

 That might have seemed like an unusual move for Maxis.
 Will Wright considered his games to be more like toys,17 and he even though he embraced the educational side of Maxis’s software,18 he doubted the real-world value of simulation games.5,7,9

 It turns out that the companies had a lot in common.
-Maxis producer Mike Perry remembers that they had similar points of view.
 “In many ways, we were making science ‘fun,’ and we knew we were making games like no other game company could.
-I think most of us thought Monterey was simply an extension of that culture,” he said.
+I think most of us thought Monterey was simply an extension of that culture,” Maxis producer Mike Perry said.
 “Will Wright tends to make everyone around him smarter, or at least more curious, so [they] seemed like a comfortable match with [us].
 And John Hiles was even smarter.”19

-A big part of the reason Maxis was eager to join together was because it meant Maxis would have to do less work.
+A big part of the reason Maxis was eager to join with a partner was because it meant Maxis would have less work to do.
 “We were getting a lot of external interest in making business sims,” Perry explained, “so it was great that they could take on that work.”19 Jeff Braun said that under the arrangement they made, he could give Delta Logic a bunch of code and then “let them run with it.
 I didn’t want to distract from the games team.”20

 But it also might have been the result of a mandate from a new investor.
 As part of the company’s restructuring in the wake of SimCity, in the summer of 1992, Maxis accepted a $10 million investment from Warburg Pincus Ventures, who received a 30% stake in the company and a seat at the board.
 According to Braun, Warburg Pincus wanted Maxis to start doing business simulation games more seriously.14,20,21